 This makes managing WordPress an absolute breeze.
 You can perform many functions normally restricted to the WordPress backend right inside of your cPanel.
 While it doesn’t apply to everyone, WordPress users will be happy with the amount of options presented here.

 Bluehost ranks second on our best web hosting for WordPress list, and that’s largely due to how deeply cPanel integrates with the CMS.
 You have a massive amount of control over your site without opening another tab, a perk that no other web host can rival.

 There are other perks with Bluehost, though.
 You get access to one of the best support centers we’ve seen from a web host, with options for DIY and direct support.
 Additionally, WordPress users get a free SSL certificate and SiteLock Pro with any purchase, meaning your site is completely protected.

 Bluehost certainly focuses on those seeking inexpensive plans, but at the gain of each plan being far more feature rich.
 It’s an easy to use web host that gives you all the bells and whistles to get your site off the ground.
-Read our Bluehost review to learn more, or try it for yourself with a 30-day money-back guarantee.
+Read our Bluehost review to learn more, or try it for yourself with a Best Web Hosting with cPanel 2022.

 - cPanel redesign

 - Focused on inexpensive plans

 Once a simple domain registrar, GoDaddy is quickly becoming one of the better web hosts available.
 The lineup has expanded to quite a long list of offered services, including WordPress and shared hosting.
 However, what makes all of these plans come together is cPanel.

 The look is slightly different than a normal cPanel, but holds the same functionality.
 The icons, for instance, have a more unified color scheme and are slightly larger on the page than the typical cPanel build.